videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 ### `remove()`

-Remove participant allows removing participant while session is on-going.
-This can be helpful when moderation in particular meeting is required.
+The `remove()` method allows for the removal of a participant during an on-going session.
+This can be helpful when moderation is required in a particular meeting.

 ```js
 import { useParticipant } from "@videosdk.live/react-sdk";